The Trimurti – The Hindu Trinity

 These traditions can be loosely grouped into several categories according to the deities held as the primary personification of the absolute reality.
 More on these traditions will come in future posts.
 But for now it is that reality that we are dealing with.

-We can make some generalisations to help understanding.
+We can make some generalizations to help understanding.
 All of these traditions agree that there is a formless, un-objectifiable essence of this reality.
-Often, perhaps most often, Brahman is the accepted and recognized term referring to that essence.
-Although of course each tradition accepts and uses its own terminology.
+Often, perhaps most often, Brahman is the accepted and recognized term referring to that essence, although of course each tradition accepts and uses its own terminology.

 In their profound wisdom, these human beings understood that this most fundamental intimate essence is not knowable in the way that we know an object.
 Thus, reality has no objectifiable qualities.

-Thus, as is also the case in Islam for example, God, or the essence of reality, is unknowable.
+This is also the case in Islam for example, God, or the essence of reality, is unknowable through our common ways of perception.
 However, since God is not separate from the cosmos, the actions, movements and expressions of that God are knowable.
-At least insofar as we see them unfolding in the world around us.

 Thus, energetic principles, known directly by ancient sages, were unknown to modern science until the 1900’s.
 These sages then, through experience, identified understood, and personified abstract principles as deities.
 One example is the Hindu trinity, creation, preservation, destruction.